TTT-2/docs/docs/developers/content-creation/icon-and-design-guideline.md

 The design style of TTT2 builds on top of the TTT design and therefore inherits some of the original designguidelines.
 If in doubt always choose the more minimalistic design for TTT2.

+???+ warning
->:bulb: With minor exeptions, icons for TTT2 should always be stored as a `*.vtf`.
+    With minor exeptions, icons for TTT2 should always be stored as a `*.vtf`.

 ## Icon Styles